Healthdirect Free Australian health advice you can count on.

 Short-sightedness causes light to focus in front of the retina instead of on the back of the eye, causing distant objects to appear blurred.

 If you are short-sighted, distant objects will appear blurred when you look at them.
-It can be hard to tell, but you might notice that other people can see distant objects more clearly than you can.

 Children might have difficulty reading the board in class or be reluctant to play outdoor sports.
-Your child might squint to see things at a distance or they might sit very close to the television.
+Your child might squint to see things at a distance, or they might sit very close to the television.

 How is short-sightedness diagnosed?